 Tag archive for: webinar

-Following the HAS's favorable opinion on the initial prescription of pre-exposure prophylaxis (PrEP) in urban areas, the University Departments of General Medicine in Toulouse and Montpellier, as well as COREVIH Occitanie (Regional Coordination Committee for the Fight against STIs and HIV), are hosting an online themed evening on HIV prevention, particularly through PrEP, STIs, and addiction issues related to sexual health.
+Following the HAS’s approval of the first-time prescription of pre-exposure prophylaxis (PrEP) in community settings, the University Departments of General Practice in Toulouse and Montpellier, along with COREVIH Occitanie (the Regional Coordination Committee for the Fight Against STIs and HIV), are hosting an online themed evening on HIV prevention—specifically through PrEP—STIs, and addiction issues related to sexual health.

-Webinar schedule
+Webinar Agenda

-The webinar will take place on Monday, June 14 at 8 p.m.
+The webinar will take place on Monday, June 14, at 8:00 p.m.
 It is intended for general practitioners practicing in the Occitanie region.

 The moderators for this event will be Julie Dupouy (MCUPH, DUMG Toulouse), Beatrice Lognos (MCUPH, DUMG Montpellier), and Marie Bistoquet (COREVIH physician).

-• Introduction and COREVIH in a nutshell (moderators)
+• Introduction and COREVIH in a Nutshell (moderators)

-• STIs: treatment and vaccination (Dr. Pauline Lansalot Matras, COREVIH physician) (20 minutes)
+• STIs: Treatment and Vaccination (Dr. Pauline Lansalot Matras, COREVIH Physician) (20 minutes)

-• PrEP: what do the studies say?
+• PrEP: What Do the Studies Say?
 (Prof. Pierre Delobel, Infectious Diseases, Toulouse) (20 minutes)

-• Psychoactive substances and sexual performance: chemsex (Prof. Hélène Rigole, Addictology Montpellier) (20 minutes)
+• Psychoactive Substances and Sexual Performance: Chemsex (Prof. Hélène Rigole, Addiction Medicine, Montpellier) (20 minutes)

 • Summary and Q&A (30 minutes)

-On February 1, 2020, at 7:00 p.m., a webinar will be held for physicians and interns.
-TheThe main topic of the webinar will be vaccination in the context of the COVID-19 epidemic.
+On February 1, 2020, at 7:00 p.m., a webinar will be held for physicians and residents.
+TheThe main topic of the webinar will be vaccination in the context of the COVID-19 pandemic.

-Providing a genuine university-level education, it will give participants access to the latest scientific data on the vaccine, target populations, and the practical aspects of this vaccination campaign.
-The webinar is presented and designed by faculty members specializing in emergency medicine, pulmonology, clinical pharmacology, infectious diseases, and general medicine.
+Designed as a true academic course, it will provide participants with the latest scientific data on the vaccine, target populations, and the practical aspects of this vaccination campaign.
+The webinar is presented and developed by faculty members specializing in emergency medicine, pulmonology, clinical pharmacology, infectious diseases, and general medicine.

-Webinar program
+Webinar Agenda

-Professor Michel Amouyal (University Department of General Medicine), Professor Jacques Reynes (Head of COPIL Vaccination – Infectious and Tropical Diseases) and Dr. Paul Loubet ( Infectious Disease Specialist, Nîmes University Hospital) will give the floor to Professors Fessler, Le Moing, and Demoly, as well as Doctors Bourgeois, Makinson, Morquin, and Villiet.
+Professor Michel Amouyal (Department of General Medicine), Professor Jacques Reynes (Head of the Vaccination Steering Committee – Infectious and Tropical Diseases), and Dr. Paul Loubet ( Infectious Disease Specialist, Nîmes University Hospital) will introduce Professors Fessler, Le Moing, and Demoly, as well as to Drs.
+Bourgeois, Makinson, Morquin, and Villiet.

-• COVID and vaccine development: why so fast?
+• COVID and vaccine development: Why so fast?

-• Vaccines and COVID: What do the studies say?
+• Vaccines and COVID: What Do the Studies Say?

-Prof. Vincent Le Moing, Infectious and Tropical Diseases, Montpellier University Hospital (15-20 minutes)
+Prof. Vincent Le Moing, Department of Infectious and Tropical Diseases, Montpellier University Hospital (15–20 minutes)

-• Vaccine and COVID: Allergies and contraindications
+• Vaccines and COVID: Allergies and Contraindications

-• Vaccine and COVID: Target populations and prioritization
+• Vaccines and COVID-19: Target Populations and Prioritization

-Dr. David Morquin Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)
+Dr. David Morquin, Department of Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)

 Dr. Maxime Villiet, Clinical Pharmacology (10 minutes)

-• Discussion, Q&A 30 minutes and summary
+• Discussion, Q&A (30 minutes), and summary

-in the presence of the previous speakers, the moderators, Dr. Anke Bourgeois (Vaccination Center – Institut Bouisson Bertrand) and Prof. Pierre Fesler (member of the Vaccination Steering Committee) (30 minutes)
+in the presence of the previous speakers, the moderators, Dr. Anke Bourgeois (Vaccination Center – Institut Bouisson Bertrand), and Prof. Pierre Fesler (member of the Vaccination Steering Committee) (30 minutes)

 Replay

-Find the link to the replay of this webinar below!
+Click below for the link to the recording of this webinar!

-"COVID-19: From the City to the Hospital" is the name of the upcoming webinar organized by the faculty teams in emergency medicine, general medicine, and infectious diseases, in response to the global COVID-19 pandemic.
+“COVID-19: From the Community to the Hospital”: This is the title of the upcoming webinar organized by the faculty teams in the Department of Emergency Medicine, General Practice, and Infectious Diseases in response to the global COVID-19 pandemic.
 The event will take place on December 10.
-Find all the information you need in this article!
+Find all the details in this article!

-COVID-19: from the city to the hospital; a webinar organized by the Faculty for interns and doctors
+COVID-19: From the Community to the Hospital; a webinar organized by the Faculty for residents and physicians

-On December 10, 2020, at 7:00 p.m., a webinar will be held for physicians and interns.
-TheThe main theme of the webinar will be the health crisis and COVID-19: from the city to the hospital.
+On December 10, 2020, at 7:00 p.m., a webinar will be held for physicians and residents.
+TheThe webinar’s main theme will be the health crisis and COVID-19: from the community to the hospital.

-Providing genuine university-level teaching, it will give participants access to the latest data on the epidemic, enabling them to understand how to manage COVID-19 in their daily practice.
-The webinar is presented and designed by the Faculty's emergency medicine, infectious disease, and general medicine lecturers.
+Designed as a true academic course, this webinar will provide participants with the latest data on the pandemic, enabling them to better understand the management of COVID-19 in their daily practice.
+The webinar is presented and developed by faculty members specializing in emergency medicine, infectious diseases, and general practice.

-Webinar program
+Webinar Agenda

-Professor Michel Amouyal (University Department of General Medicine) will give the floor to Professors Le Moing and Sebbane, as well as Doctors Loubet and Makinson.
+Professor Michel Amouyal (Department of General Medicine) will invite Professors Le Moing and Sebbane, as well as Drs.
+Loubet and Makinson, to speak.

-Each presentation will last 20 minutes, followed by 5 minutes of discussion on the topic addressed.
+Each presentation will last 20 minutes, followed by a 5-minute discussion on the topic presented.

 • Epidemiological and clinical aspects

-Dr. Paul Loubet Infectious Diseases, Nîmes University Hospital (20 minutes)
+Dr. Paul Loubet, Infectious Diseases, Nîmes University Hospital (20 minutes)

 • Diagnosis and transmission